Bugs Bunny: Superstar

 Bugs Bunny: Superstar is a 1975 Looney Tunes documentary film narrated by Orson Welles and produced and directed by Larry Jackson.
-It was the first documentary to examine the history of Warner Bros.
-Looney Tunes with its cartoon characters.
+It was the first documentary to examine the history of Looney Tunes with its animated cartoon characters, as well as the first Looney Tunes film to not be distributed by Warner Bros.

-Synopsis
+Content

+Cartoons

-The film includes nine Looney Tunes/Merrie Melodies cartoons (six featuring Bugs Bunny) which were previously released during the 1940s:
+The film includes nine Looney Tunes/Merrie Melodies cartoons (six featuring Bugs Bunny) previously released throughout the 1940s: